Lead Operational Excellence

 What is the Tuition?

 The tuition for the online health care management program is $420 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Learn Health Care Management from the Experts